karlseguin/the-little-redis-book/en/redis.md

 The fastest anything can be is O(1) which is a constant.
 Whether we are dealing with 5 items or 5 million, you'll get the same performance.
 The `sismember` command, which tells us if a value belongs to a set, is O(1). `sismember` is a powerful command, and its performance characteristics are a big reason for that.
 A number of Redis commands are O(1).

 Logarithmic, or O(log(N)), is the next fastest possibility because it needs to scan through smaller and smaller partitions.
-Using this type of divide and conquer approach, a very large number of items quickly gets broken down in a few iterations. `zadd` is a O(log(N)) command, where N is the number of elements already in the set.
+Using this type of divide and conquer approach, a very large number of items quickly gets broken down in a few iterations. `zadd` is a O(log(N)) command, where N is the number of elements already in the sorted set.

 Next we have linear commands, or O(N).
 Looking for a non-indexed column in a table is an O(N) operation.
 So is using the `ltrim` command.
 However, in the case of `ltrim`, N isn't the number of elements in the list, but rather the elements being removed.
 Using `ltrim` to remove 1 item from a list of millions will be faster than using `ltrim` to remove 10 items from a list of thousands.
 (Though they'll probably both be so fast that you wouldn't be able to time it.)